‘Dragon Ball Super’ Artist To Spill Jiren’s Shocking Secret

 Dragon Ball Super hasn’t shown much of Jiren The Grey except his climactic battle with Son Goku during the anime’s one-hour TV special.
 After dodging all the hero’s attacks, the muscular humanoid fighter went back to meditation and believes that there is no one else to fight.
 He has shown his full power that impressed Goku and even the Gods of Destruction, but no one knows his backstory.

-However, that might change soon as Dragon Ball Super illustrator Toyotarō recently teased that Jiren’s secret will be unveiled in the manga version.
+However, that might change soon as Dragon Ball Super illustrator Toyotaro recently teased that Jiren’s secret will be unveiled in the manga version.
 Comic Book reports that Viz Media has yet to release a free issue of the translated version of the manga’s most recent chapter.
 However, there were already scans that were shared by some known fans and translators of the hit anime and manga series.

-On Twitter, Dragon Ball Super translator Yonkou Productions shared a special note from Toyotarō.
+On Twitter, Dragon Ball Super translator Yonkou Productions shared a special note from Toyotaro.
 The message suggests that he is going to divulge some huge secrets of the Universe 11’s strongest Pride Trooper.
-Fans asked the illustrator for Jiren’s reason of fighting and Toyotarō answered it with an exciting note, saying that it would be different from the anime version.
+Fans asked the illustrator for Jiren’s reason of fighting and Toyotaro answered it with an exciting note, saying that it would be different from the anime version.
 Everyone knows that the manga is behind the anime, but everyone would love to know more about the muscular humanoid fighter.

 “I’ll be losing this time as well (laughs)